rohitsub11/RoboND-DeepLearning-Project/README.md

 1. Model architecture and hyperparameters can be tuned to improve the overall score.

 2. Implement data augmentation techniques to increas the data.

+3. In this project, the model is performs semantic segmentation with three classes: background, hero, other people.
+Our model might not work well to detect other classes like: dogs, cats, trees, car etc. This might require a lot more data collection and a model with more layers and/or training effort.